flexos-io/deck-build/API.md

 ## `isb`

-(Boolean) Check if value is true.
+Boolean-check if value is true.
 Returns 1 (false) for "0", "false" and empty values.
 Returns 0 (true) for other values.

 #### Usage